Best Slots in Arkansas Casinos

-I will cover the two commercial casinos in Arkansas and the lone Tribal casino in the state (which hasn’t opened its doors yet).
+Below I cover the two commercial casinos in Arkansas and the lone Tribal casino in the state.

 Oaklawn Racing Casino Resort is a beautiful property in Hot Springs, AR.
 The expansive resort offers a racetrack, casino, wedding venues, entertainment, and hotel.

 As you’d expect, the hotel comes with a full-service spa.
 Guests can relax in the tranquil space and even make unique candles, masks, and bath treatments home to duplicate the magical experience.